Amartya-Jha/ssup/README.md

 # ssup
-a simple meaasing webapp on rinkeby test network
+a simple messaging webapp on rinkeby test network